gholmes829/Snake-AI/README.md

 * Change settings in `core\settings.py` including map size, target frame rate, default architectures and more
 * Cycle AI can consistently win game if map size is square, even, and snake spawns in top row horizontally
 * Hierarchical is the best overall AI
+* My personal best score is like 25 or something which is why I needed to make the AI